 - 15 GPU nodes, each with two NVIDIA Tesla 20-series, M2050, GPU processors (15 TFlops).

-The main source of information on the HPC service is CMG community pages, accessible to all University staff and postgraduate students.
+Further Information for local users is available on Internal CMG Iridis pages.
 As well as documentation on how to access and use the service, it has information on training courses, background information on the facility, user forums and links to sources of further information.

 You can get a flavour of kind of research topics enabled by Iridis from this list of scientific projects.